Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 19 doubles, two triples, five home runs, 23 walks and 24 RBI (66 total hits).
-He's also stolen three bases.
+- Alex Verdugo has collected 66 hits with 19 doubles, two triples, five home runs and 25 walks.
+He has driven in 24 runs with three stolen bases.

 Verdugo Recent Games